ninbura/windows/README.md

 13. configure msi afterburner (gpu fan curve)
 	- *this is not applicable if your gpu is water cooled*
 	- This program should have been installed via wigui, just search for it in start and open it.
+	-configure msi afterburner's settings
+		- open settings (should be a button on the left hand side)
 	 	- enable startup at launch
-		- open settings (should be a button on the left hand side)
 			- click on the "general" tab
 			- check "start with windows"
 			- check "start minimized"
 			- hit "apply"
 		- enable msi afterburners fan curve
 			- click on the "fan" tab
 			- check "enable user defined software automatic fan control"
-			- Leaving it at default should be fine, but feel free to create your own curve if you want.
+				- Leaving the fan curve in its default state is fine, but feel free to create your own curve if you want.
 			- hit "apply"
 		- hit "ok" to close settings dialog
 	- minimize msi afterburner
 14. download/install drivers from the **drivers** list below
 15. download/install remaining software as desired from **software** list below